 From Oprah to Ellen, daytime TV has found its own array of talk-show stars.
-But clearly the format isn't for everyone.
-Here are eight ill-fated talk shows from stars who deserved better.
+But clearly the format isn’t for everyone.
+Here are nine ill-fated talk shows from stars who deserved better.

 Queen Latifah is a real head-scratcher.
 The rapper and actress has broad audience appeal and likeability.
 But she’s bombed with two different talk shows titled “The Queen Latifah Show,” one in 1999-2001 and another from 2013 to 2015.